jbermudes/scale-av-web/index.md

 You will mainly see e-mails between or from the following people
  - Ilan Rabinovitch is the SCALE Conference Chair and involved with the streaming video
  - Michael Proctor Smith is the A/V Chair and handles the technical end with the cameras and video recording
- - Tom King is a former A/V Chair; he handles the rental equipment and radios
+ - Tom King is a former A/V Chair; he handles the rental equipment, audio and radios
- - Lan Dang is the new A/V volunteer coordinator and the one who writes up most of the wiki entries and issues.
+ - Lan Dang is the A/V volunteer coordinator and the one who writes up most of the wiki entries and issues.
+ - James McDuffie is in charge of A/V operations
+ - Michael Starch is technical guru and will lead the troubleshooting
+ - Jess Bermudes will coordinate setup on Wednesday.